anreitersimon/Medbrain-Tutorial/STEP6-2.md

-### Implementing PatientMedicationsViewController - Ensuring the user is logged in
+# Step 6.2 - Implementing PatientMedicationsViewController - Ensuring the user is logged in

 When the user navigates to the `PatientMedicationsViewController` it is possible that the user hasnt logged in yet.